Chapter XIII: Beginning of the End

 "...I'm sorry."
-He watched, as she rubbed the slight purple welt that formed. "...I shouldn't have...I should have known this would happen.
-I have to get out of here...Jill is in danger-"
+He apologized, as she rubbed the slight purple welt that formed. "...I shouldn't have...I should have known this would happen.
+I have to get out of here...Jill is in danger—"

 Sherry didn't allow him to finish.
 "I have to get the nurse.
-You're in no position to go anywhere, let alone do anything.
+You're in no condition to go anywhere, let alone do anything.
 Hell, you're lucky to even be alive at this point."

 She was right.

 The pain was subsiding, but he could still feel the muscle spasms in his ribs.
 He wasn't sure if he wanted to know how bad the situation was.
 Scaring the hell out of Sherry was bad enough and the last thing he needed was Muller breathing down his neck.

 He found himself looking around the room once more. "...Where is...everyone...?"

 There was a pause before Sherry answered him. "...Claire and Leon went to get something to eat and Jake went for coffee downstairs.
 Please Chris, let me call the nurse.
 I'll fill you in on everything else once they check you over-"

 He knew about his ribs, but there was more to it; he was certain of it.

 Sherry hesitated at first, but stiffened when his eyes rested on her. "...There's scarring...and the doctors said...you broke a couple of ribs.
 You were in a brief coma Chris..."